How style types communicate deeper meaning in TV and Movies

 Reese Witherspoon: sweet, round, youthful features.
 Razor sharp Dramatic bone structure.

-Similar to how Bryan’s essences help him to portray his dual nature in Breaking Bad, Reese’s style type may help her to portray the dual roles of party girl and serious academic.
-Further, her character is able to marry these diverse sides of herself into a unified whole by using what some would deem trivial, unserious knowledge of hair care to win her critical case.
+Similar to how Bryan’s essences help him to portray his dual nature in Breaking Bad, Reese’s style type helps her to portray the dual roles of party girl and serious academic.
+And her character is able to marry these diverse sides of herself into a unified whole by using what some would deem trivial, unserious knowledge of hair care to win her critical case.

 Additionally, Elle’s initial nemesis Vivian (played by Natural Classic Selma Blair) visually projects a down-to-earth (Natural) and sophisticated vibe (Classic)—everything that Elle is not.